 Civil society can decide to concentrate efforts on creating a strong foundation for CSE and absorbing the initial costs of setting it up.
 Given the low maintenance costs, they then have a strong case to make to duty bearers to assume responsibility for the continuation of such programmes in a relatively short timeframe.
 As early as year 3 implementing CSE because much more affordable, and thus more attractive for sustainability.

 In addition, a big component of the costs involved consumables, usually in the form of printed teaching and learning materials.
-This raises the question as to whether there is room for innovative solutions to further shave down the money needed to starts up CSE programmes.
+This raises whether there is room for innovative solutions to further shave down the money needed to starts up CSE programmes.
 A recommendation from the reports is to further explore digital CSE as a viable way to decrease the cost of the initial investment.